The Adversarial Consistency of Surrogate Risks for Binary Classification: Proof of Theorem

 \section{Proof of Theorem~\ref{th:minimax_classification}}

 As observed in Section~\ref{sec:quantitative}, the $\rho$-margin loss satisfies $R_{\phi_\rho}^\e(f)\geq R^\e(f)$ while $C_{\phi_\rho}^*(\eta)=C^*(\eta)$.
 Theorem~\ref{th:minimax} then implies that

 The opposite inequality follows from swapping an $\inf$ and a $\sup$--- a form of weak duality.
-We prove this weak duality in term of $\ov \Rset=\Rset \cup\{-\infty,+\infty\}$-valued functions in order to later apply a result from \citep{FrankNilesWeed23minimax} which is also stated for $\ov \Rset$-valued functions.
+We prove this weak duality for $\ov \Rset=\Rset \cup\{-\infty,+\infty\}$-valued functions in order to later apply a result from \citep{FrankNilesWeed23minimax} which is also stated for $\ov \Rset$-valued functions.

 \begin{lemma}[Weak Duality] Let $R^\e$ be the adversarial classification loss.
 Then

 \end{lemma} \begin{proof} Notice that Lemma~\ref{lemma:S_e_inequality} implies that for any function $g$,

 Applying this inequality to the functions $\one_{f\leq 0},\one_{f>0}$ in the expression for $R^\e(f)$ results in